example42/example42.github.io/_posts/2019-12-09-request-for-tinydata-part1.md

 What you can use it for?

-- Quickly install, test, show logs of the managed applications, from the shell
+- Shell usage: Use the `tp` command to quickly install, test, show logs of the managed applications
-- Manage applications installation and configuration in Puppet manifests. such as
+- Puppet manifests usage: Use `tp::install', `tp::dir` and `tp::conf` defines to manage applications installation and configuration in:
-  - Local profiles, with our code, our files and logic
+  - Local site profiles, with our code, our files configured with our logic
-  - Possibly, optionally, in component modules, to benefit from tp integrations
+  - Possibly, optionally, in component modules, to benefit of tp cli integrations
-  - Ready for Hiera use collections, like the [tp-profiles],
+  - Ready for Hiera use profiles collections, like the [tp-profile](https://github.com/example42/puppet-tp_profile) or the [psick module](https://github.com/example42/puppet-psick)

 Just to give you an idea, the following code: